Emergent geometry and duality in the carbon nucleus: Methods

 \subsection{Electromagnetic density distributions}

 Here, we display the electromagnetic density distribution not shown in the main text.
 In Fig.~\ref{fig:rho} the proton radial density distribution of the $0_1^+$, $0_2^+$ states is displayed, and the transition of $0_1^+\to 0_2^+$ in comparison with the available experimental data~\cite{ncda,Chernykh:2010zu}.
 The density distribution of the ground state is nicely reproduced.
-The slight decrease in the center at $r = 0$ fm reflects the fact that the 3 $\alpha$ clusters are equally far away from the center.
+The slight decrease in the center at $r = 0$ fm reflects the fact that the three alpha clusters are equally far away from the center.
 For the Hoyle state, the density distribution shown in Fig.~\ref{fig:rho} (a) has no such decrease.
-This is also consistent from the shape information, that one $\alpha$ cluster is closely located near the center.
-The decrease of the density distribution as $r$ increase has a visible slow down from $r = 2\,$fm to $r = 6\,$fm, this is exactly the location of the other two $\alpha$ clusters, or the ``long arm'', as discussed before.
-The pattern of the transition density $0_1^+\to 0_2^+$ is also reproduced, with a minimum near $r = 2\,$fm (which is the distance from the center to the $\alpha$ in the ground state) and maximum near $r = 4\,$fm (which is the distance from the center to the long-arm $\alpha$ in the Hoyle state).
-However the magnitude is slightly smaller than the data, which is consistent with the smaller transition rate shown in Tab.~\ref{tab:trans}, and the smaller form factor in Fig.~\ref{fig:spectrum_form}.
+This is also consistent from the shape information, that one alpha cluster is closely located near the center.
+The decrease of the density distribution as $r$ increases has a visible slow down from $r = 2\,$fm to $r = 6\,$fm, and this corresponds to the separation between the two alpha clusters forming the longest side of the obtuse triangle.
+The pattern of the transition density $0_1^+\to 0_2^+$ is also reproduced, with a minimum near $r = 2\,$fm, which is the approximate distance from the center to the $\alpha$ clusters in the ground state.
+The maximum occurs near $r = 4\,$fm, which is the approximate distance from the center of the Hoyle state to the two $\alpha$ clusters furthest from the center.